 WORK TO BE PERFORMED

-Based on the/ Findings of Fact and Ecology Determinations, it is hereby ordered that the Army take the following remedial action(s) and that this (these) action(s) be conducted in accordance with WAC 173-340 unless otherwise specifically provided for herein.
+Based on the Findings of Fact and Ecology Determinations, it is hereby ordered that the Army take the following remedial action(s) and that this (these) action(s) be conducted in accordance with WAC 173-340 unless otherwise specifically provided for herein.
 The areas within the Site where remedial actions are necessary under RCW 70.105D are described in the Interim Remedial Action Location Diagram (Exhibit X).
 These remedial actions must be conducted in accordance with WAC 173-340:

 The Army shall submit to Ecology for review and approval, an Annual Report.
 The Annual Report shall contain a description of the previous year’s work and preliminary plans for the current year.
 The Army shall submit the Annual Plan by March 31.